 Auriac-sur-vendinelle

-Unfortunately, their respite only lasts a few months.
-The family was arrested at their home on May 20, 1944 and Ernest, Stéphanie, Jacqueline and Lucie were deported by convoy 74 to Auschwitz.
-Alerted in time, the two sons managed to escape.
+Unfortunately, their respite only lasted a few months.
+The family was arrested at their home on May 20, 1944.
+Ernest, Stéphanie, Jacqueline and Lucie were deported by convoy 74 to Auschwitz, where they will perish.
+The two sons, warned in time, manage to escape from the Revel high school thanks to the help of the director, Mr. Camman.

 7 min ride. by car